UncleTallest/sanguihedral/README.md

 Character Sheet options:

 - choose Sect [this changes the dice image used for rolls and sheet labels]
 - choose Clan [this also affects images and sheet labels]
 - input character values [this populates available rolls]

 Dice Roller options:

 - choose what to roll [ensure there is a custom option (maybe a picker?) for when the ST allows an alternate skill for a given roll] -- include rouse checks, frenzy checks, and hunting rolls in this
 - account for hunger when rolling
+- choose a custom difficulty for a given roll for those times when you have difficulty modifiers given to you by a Storyteller for "reasons" :smirk:
 - display successes, critical successes, and failures

 Nice to haves =>

 - adjustable advantage/disadvantage on rolls
 - display messy criticals and bestial failures

 ## Final note